Getting down ‘n’ detailed with Kubrick’s claustrophobic cinema classic The Shining, and comparing the source novel by Stephen King.

 - Jack dislocates Danny’s arm in the movie.
 In the book, he breaks it.

-- The novel’s famous opening line reveals how much Jack detests Stuart Ullman: “Officious little prick.”
-The feeling’s mutual.
-This deteriorating relationship (and others) underlines Jack’s descent into delusion.
+- The novel’s opening line reveals how much Jack detests Stuart Ullman: “Officious little prick.”
+Their deteriorating relationship underlines Jack’s descent into delusion.

 - In the book, Jack becomes obsessed with writing about the Overlook’s sordid past.
-This is how the hotel sucks him in: it gives a struggling writer a killer story.
+This is how the hotel sucks him in: it gives a struggling writer a killer story (see also 1408).
 Its his relationship to writing that then isolates Jack.

 - The mystery of what ‘redrum’ means is a major component of the book.
 The film slips it in almost as a throwaway scare.
 In the novel, however, it’s just one of many puzzles woven through the story.